vatpac-technology/sops/docs/terminal/sydney.md

 ### STAR and Runway Assignment
 Sequencing of arrivals into YSSY is a joint responsibility of ARL and BIK, with input from SY TCU.

-Aircraft from the south/west are be assigned 16R/34L and aircraft from the north/east assigned 16L/34R.
+Aircraft from the south/west are assigned 16R/34L and aircraft from the north/east assigned 16L/34R.
 However, some heavy aircraft from the north/east may operationally require the longer runway.
 Similarly, it may be beneficial for the sequence to assign an arrival to an alternate runway to avoid unnecessary delays.

 Jet aircraft for YSSY shall be assigned the **RIVET**, **BOREE**, or **MARLN** STARs.
 Non-jet aircraft for YSSY shall be assigned the **ODALE**, **MEPIL**, or **MARLN** STARs.